septentrio-gnss/Septentrio-PX4-Autopilot/docs/getting_started.md

 ## Hardware Setup

+The first step is to connect the receiver to your autopilot hardware.
+There are many types of receivers and autopilots.
+Therefore it is important to consult the documentation for your specific hardware to know what connector is needed.
+Below are two example setups.

 | Pixhawk 4 & mosaic-go                    | Pixhawk 4 & RIB Board              |
 |:----------------------------------------:|:----------------------------------:|
 | ![](hardware_setup/mosaic_go_wiring.png) | ![](hardware_setup/rib_wiring.png) |